 In an ideal world we would all be getting 100% of our nutritional needs from the foods we eat on a daily basis!
 However, there are several reasons why this is not the case.

 Firstly, we need to understand something commonly referred to as the nutrition gap!
-Modern living sees us moving less, which in part explains our modern day obesity epidemic!
-But the most significant issue with our lack of movement, means that we essentially need fewer calories for our daily endeavours and averages at around 200 calories for most adults.
+Modern living sees us moving less, which essentially means we need less energy, and averages at around 2000 calories for most adults.

 Let’s compare this to the diet of our ancestors where a diet of between 4-8000 calories was required to support the extra levels of activity.
 This would also mean that they were consuming higher levels of nutrition.

 Therefore, in addition to correcting the aforementioned lifestyle factors, supplementing is key to optimum health & wellbeing.